 Divorces can be long, arduous processes.
 When couples opt to end their marriage, one of them might feel compelled to leave the family home well before the divorce is finalized.
-However, some Springfield divorce attorneys might advise against doing that.
+However, some divorce attorneys might advise against doing that.

 Such was the case with the 1995 divorce of Bob Massie—the gubernatorial candidate who disclosed details about his 1995 divorce in a story from late June.
 Massie disclosed that his first wife asked him to leave his home during the divorce, although his divorce attorney advised him to stay in his house until he and his wife could reach an agreement regarding the custody of their children.